algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 - **Tank**: A tank is a large container for holding liquids or gases.

-- **AOP**: An Appellation d'Origine Protégée is a geographical indication used to identify products that have a specific geographical origin and possess qualities or a reputation that are due to that origin.
+- **AOP**: An Appellation d'Origine ProtÃ©gÃ©e is a geographical indication used to identify products that have a specific geographical origin and possess qualities or a reputation that are due to that origin.
 In the European Union, the use of the term AOP is legally protected and can only be used where the product meets the criteria laid down in the law.

 - **TDD**: Test-driven development is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 This is opposed to software being developed first and test cases being created later.

+- **GUI**: A graphical user interface is a type of user interface that allows users to interact with electronic devices through graphical icons and audio indicators such as primary notation, instead of text-based user interfaces, typed command labels or text navigation.

+- **machine code**: Machine code is a computer program written in machine language instructions that can be executed directly by a computer's central processing unit (CPU).
+Each instruction causes the CPU to perform a very specific task, such as a load, a store, a jump, or an arithmetic logic unit (ALU) operation on one or more units of data in the CPU's registers or memory.

+- **LTS**: Long-term support is a product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.
+The term is usually reserved for desktop operating systems, such as Windows, macOS, and Linux.
+LTS is typically marketed to businesses as well as educational and scientific institutions that rely heavily on stable systems and software.